CobaltSheep/RubyPlaylistProject/README.md

 Make sure you also do: "rake db:reset" to rest database values before you start the server.
 Once you are ready to start the server, types rails server to turn it on.
 It will most likely run at localhost:3000.

-I used RVM to get rails setup and I also
+I used RVM to get rails setup and I also used Homebrew as well as other packages.
+Might have some conflicts :/

 -------------